mukhtarabdirahman/Github-Search/README.md

 # Project Name
--GitSearch
+- GitSearch

 ## Description
--a website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
+- a website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.

 ## Author
 - Ahmed Mukhtar

+## Technology used
+- Andular cli
+- Typescript

 ## Development server